 After what felt like hours of silence, he hugged me.
 It was the best news we ever got.
 Our wedding was two weeks away, and right after our mini honeymoon, we would find out the sex of our baby.

 It wasn’t our first pregnancy.
 I had a miscarriage that I don’t talk about often.
-I wasn’t healthy when it happened, and I still feel terrible guilt over it, because I had no idea.
+Honestly, I wasn’t healthy when it happened, and I still feel terrible guilt over it, because I had no idea.
 I was on the pill and still in early recovery.
-So, this felt like a miracle.
+So, this felt like a miracle that ended too quickly.